Degel HaTorah

-Degel HaTorah (דגל התורה) is an Ashkenazi Haredi political party in Israel.
+Degel HaTorah (דֶּגֶל הַתּוֹרָה) is an Ashkenazi Haredi political party in Israel.
 For much of its existence, it has been allied with Agudat Yisrael, under the name United Torah Judaism.

 History

 Degel HaTorah was founded in 1988, as a splinter from Agudat Israel.
 Its establishment by Rabbi Elazar Shach was due to ongoing policy disputes with the Hasidic rabbis within Agudat Yisrael.
 In the 1988 elections, the party won two seats, taken by Avraham Ravitz and Moshe Gafni, and joined Yitzhak Shamir's coalition government.
 For the 1992 elections, the party allied itself with Agudat Yisrael, under the name United Torah Judaism.

 Although the party split shortly before the 1996 elections, they re-united for the elections.
 This was repeated for the 1999, 2006, and 2009 elections.

 As of 2022, the party has three MKs (of the seven representing United Torah Judaism): Moshe Gafni, Uri Maklev, and Ya'akov Asher.

+Gafni was removed from party leadership in September 2026.